satori-com/mzbench/doc/scenarios.md

 In MZBench, scenarios are .erl files written in a simple DSL.
 It looks a lot like Erlang but is much simpler.

-Read on to learn how to write (and read) MZBench's test scenarios.
+Read on to learn how to write test scenarios for MZBench.

 *[DSL]: Domain-Specific Language